kamilburda/batcher/docs/sections/Customization/Editing Procedures and Constraints.md

 * `None`: ignores the layer.
 Only available if a procedure/constraint allows omitting it (i.e. if the layer is optional).
 * `All Layers`: applies the procedure/constraint to all layers within the currently processed image.
 This option is available usually only for procedures/constraints having the `The input drawables` argument.
 Note that a procedure/constraint may not work on multiple layers at once and thus may yield an error if this option is chosen.

+For several built-in procedures (such as `Scale` or `Rotate and flip`), numeric arguments representing dimensions, coordinates, etc. are specified using a particular unit, such as pixels, percentages (e.g. of width of the current image), inches and others.
+Percentages are converted to pixels.
+Inches and other units are converted to pixels based on the current image's resolution (in case of Edit Layers and Export Layers, the image of the processed layer).

 ## More Options